-This lesson will last three weeks.
+This lesson will last one week.
 In it, we'll explore some basic points about faults and earthquakes.
 We will also see how archaeology and solid Earth geoscience are linked.

 By the end of Lesson 7 you should be able to: